bitwalker/timex/docs/FAQ.md

 **How do I find the time interval between two dates?**

-Use `Date.diff` to obtain the number of milliseconds, seconds, minutes, hours, days, months, weeks, or years between two dates.
+Use `Timex.diff` to obtain the number of milliseconds, seconds, minutes, hours, days, months, weeks, or years between two dates.

 **What is the support for timezones?**